destination-earth/DestinE-Staging-Gallery/documentation.md

 5. Update `cookbooks.json`
 6. Commit changes to **LAB/staging**

 External entries therefore always enter STAGING first.
+You cna have a look at the Staging Gallery then.

-Once STAGING is reviewed and merged into MAIN, the gallery rebuilds automatically.
+Once STAGING is reviewed and merged into MAIN, the gallery gets updated (every two hours).

 ## 3. `.github/workflows/pr_check.yml`